xrettle/owiofieoeiro/README.md

     - Repeat for both token and user ID.

-I just made this bc i have no time nowadays to do my duolingo
+i have no time nowadays to do my duolingo, but i still do it once in a while